 Starting again as a solo act

 I think most people would agree that 2020 and 2021 were not the greatest of times.
 Strings Attached survived the pandemic of those two years with a full roster of students, uninterrupted teaching and ample funding to start 2022.
-But St. Stephen’s Episcopal Church in Ferguson ended our partnership in December, 2021, withholding our accumulated funding and forcing us out of the church building by the end of December under threat of paying storage fees for the project’s belongings.
+But St. Stephen’s Episcopal Church in Ferguson ended our partnership in December, 2021, withholding our accumulated funding, my healthcare savings, and forcing us out of the church building by the end of December under threat of paying storage fees for the project’s belongings.

 A truly sad ending for 2021.
 I couldn’t have imagined a sadder ending to very worthwhile community project.